AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

         |RAM Role|The name of the RAM role assumed by Message Queue for Apache Kafka.
 For more information, see [Create a RAM role](#section_e02_70i_3jg).|AliyunKafkaMaxComputeUser1|
         |Mode|The mode in which messages are synchronized to the MaxCompute sink connector.
 The default value is DEFAULT.
 Valid values:        -   KEY: Only the keys of messages are retained and written into the Key column of the MaxCompute table.
         -   VALUE: Only the values of messages are retained and written into the Value column of the MaxCompute table.
-        -   DEFAULT: Both keys and values of messages are retained and written into the Key and Value columns of the MaxCompute table.
+        -   DEFAULT: Both keys and values of messages are retained and written into the Key and Value columns of the MaxCompute table respectively.

 **Note:** In DEFAULT mode, the CSV format is not supported.
 You can select only the TEXT and BINARY formats.